 Amazing forests and woodlands in the UK

-Penned on the 17th October 2024
+Penned on the 1st September 2025

 Is there anything more magical than a tranquil walk or cycle amongst the trees?
 The UK has a wonderful variety of fairytale-esque forests and woodlands, from ancient woods adorned with dazzling bluebell carpets to thickets of towering fir trees set against breathtaking mountain backdrops.
 In fact, these beautiful environments represent just over one-eighth of the total land in the UK, so there’s bound to be a wonderful woodland adventure within your reach.

 To get your dappled daydreams started, we wanted to share some of the most amazing forests and woodlands that the UK has to offer.
-Whether you’re seeking an outdoor family adventure, a romantic stroll for two or a solo forest bathing experience that reconnects you to nature, here are some of our favourite spots.
+Whether you’re seeking an outdoor family adventure, a romantic stroll for two, or a solo forest bathing experience that reconnects you to nature, here are some of our favourite spots.

 The New Forest, Hampshire